 How does success feel?

-A sense of endless possibility and that you are exactly where you should be.
+Like a sense of endless possibility — and that you are exactly where you should be.

 When was the last time you felt successful?
 What happened?